 The Utah Valley drew settlers to its rich soils and plentiful agriculture throughout the second half of the 19th century.
 Wilson H. Dusenberry recognized the need to create an organization that would support and promote business in the area.
 In September of 1887, he joined with James Dunn and A.A.
 Noon to create the Provo Chamber of Commerce.
 Within the first year, the chamber united sixty members, and boasted of its unparalleled success in economic development and support.

-Shortly after this change, Val Hale became the chamber president for two years.
-He was followed by Rona Rahlf, who is the chamber’s current president and CEO.
+Shortly after this change, Val Hale became the Chamber President/CEO for two years.
+He was followed by Rona Rahlf, who led the Chamber as President/CEO for six years, retiring in 2020.
+The new President will be selected in the coming months.
 Today, the Utah Valley Chamber of Commerce still sits in Provo, the heart of the county, but it reaches to serve and support the entire Utah Valley area.

-Today the chamber is heavily involved in community and local business.
-The chamber maintains positive relationships with many businesses in the area, including Utah Valley University and Brigham Young University.
+Today the Chamber is heavily involved in public policy, business, and community.
+The Chamber maintains also positive relationships with educational institutions in the area, including Utah Valley University, Brigham Young University, Rocky Mountain University of Health Professions, and Mountainland Technology College.
 The Utah Valley Chamber of Commerce provides resources and events for all groups within the community, from small businesses and startups to women in the professional workplace.

-The Utah Valley area has undoubtedly evolved over the past 128 years, but the heart of the chamber remains the same: its mission is to build relationships, advocate principle-based public policy, and promote business and community prosperity.
-The chamber welcomes all who are interested to help fulfill its vision of making Utah Valley a better place to live, play, and work.
+The Utah Valley area has undoubtedly evolved over the past 128 years and the Chamber has evolved with the needs of the community.
+Our mission is to build relationships, advocate principle-based public policy, and promote business and community prosperity.
+The Chamber welcomes all who are interested to help fulfill its vision of making Utah Valley a better place to live, play, and work.